 In a December 2021 Politico article, Michael Petrilli of the Thomas B. Fordham Institute said, “We haven’t seen this kind of academic achievement crisis in living memory.”

 What is the impact of learning loss?

 Learning loss is not only pervasive in America but its impact will be felt in our education system for years to come.
-Not only that, but the mounting pressures that teachers, parents and students feel to play catch-up in a time of isolation and hybrid learning have additional implications.
-According to McKinsey, 35% of parents are extremely concerned about their children’s mental health.
+Not only that, but the mounting pressures that teachers, parents, and students feel to play catch-up in a time of isolation and hybrid learning have other implications.
+According to McKinsey, 35% of parents are highly concerned about their children’s mental health.

-These past few years have been challenging for administrators, educators, parents and students alike.
-Regardless of the future of learning environments, the impact that the existing learning loss has on students, the economy and America in general should not be taken lightly.
+These past few years have been challenging for administrators, educators, parents, and students.
+Regardless of the future of learning environments, the impact of the existing learning loss on students, the economy, and America, in general, should not be taken lightly.
 Experts are already developing solutions, but the wide gap between different school systems within our country complicates its success.
 As more funding is being given to stopping learning loss, it’s up to education leaders to make the most of what they are given.